How To Tie A Double Nymph Rig – Complete Step by Step Guide

 How To Tie A Double Nymphing Rig

-Before we dive in, let’s set the scene.
-The steps we’ll follow are based on tying tandem multi-fly rigs with two nymphs.
-We’ll assume you’re using a 9ft 5wt fly rod fitted with a reel and a fly line with a welded loop at the end.
+Before we get started, let’s iron out some details.
+The steps below are based on tying tandem multi-fly rigs consisting of two nymphs.
+We will assume you’re using a 9-foot, 5-weight fly rod with a reel and a fly line with a welded loop at the end.

 Step 1 – Tying your leader to your fly line

-For those using a pre-made knotless leader with a loop at the butt end, the process is straightforward.
-Just make a loop-to-loop connection, and you’re good to go.
-If your leader doesn’t have a pre-made loop, create one at the butt end with a perfection loop knot or surgeons loop knot and then connect the leader and the fly line.
+If you don’t have a pre-made loop in your leader, you can tie one at the butt end with a perfection loop knot or surgeon’s loop knot and then make the loop-loop connection between the leader and the fly line.

 Step 2 – Attach a section of tippet to your leader